 Several restaurants are listed below:

-Le Silapa is probably the top foreign restaurant in the entire country of Laos.
+Le Silapa was probably the top foreign restaurant in the entire country of Laos (NOTE: unfortunately they closed for good in 2017 and we keep our notes here for nostalgia purposes only).
 Priced reasonably I highly recommend you eat here even if it means a bit of a splurge in your budget.
-This is an elegant French restaurant – the prices for entrees range from $3 to $10 (which by the way are far higher than the typical Lao restaurant).
+This is an elegant French restaurant – the prices for entrees based on international standards are reasonably priced but are far higher than a typical Lao restaurant.
 When I ate here I went wild – several different salads, a soup, a main entree, desert and wine – all for about $20.
 This is fine dining at its best.
 How often can you eat for fairly cheaply at one of the top restaurants in a country?!

 Entrees range from salmon steak, leg of lamb, shallots, and duck breast.
 They are open for lunch and dinner Monday through Saturday.
 They are closed on Sundays.

-The Tuk-tuk drivers had not heard of this restaurant – so my driver drove me around in circles until with the help of a map I was able to spot it.
+The Tuk-tuk drivers had not heard of this restaurant – so my driver drove me around in circles until i turned on Google Maps.
 When the tuk-tuk driver saw what my final destination was he increased the cost of the ride from about 10,000 kip ($1) to $80,000 kip about $8.
 Long sleeve pants and shirts are recommended for dining here.

-Xang Bar & Cafe is located on 32 Thanon Khun Bulom, a street that parallels the Mekong River.
+Xang Khoo Restaurant is located on 32 Thanon Khun Bulom, a street that parallels the Mekong River.
 Outside dining in a patio courtyard in front of the restaurant is available.
 This restaurant has a well stocked bar – and is popular with tourists.
 Be sure to try the Beer Lao.